dandi/handbook/docs/about/policies.md

   must not violate privacy or copyright, or breach confidentiality or non-disclosure agreements for data collected from human subjects.
 - **Status of research data:** Empirical (not simulated) data and associated metadata from any stage of the research study life-cycle is accepted.
-Simulated data is handled on a case-by-case basis, please contact the DANDI team
+Simulated data is handled on a case-by-case basis, contact the DANDI team
 - **Eligible users:** Anyone working with the data in the scope of the archive may register as a user of DANDI.
 All users are allowed to deposit content for which they possess the appropriate rights and which falls within the **scope** of the archive.
 - **Ownership:** By uploading content, no change of ownership is implied and no property rights are transferred to the DANDI team.
-All uploaded content remains the property of the parties prior to submission, and must be accompanied with a License allowing DANDI project data access, archival, and re-distribution (see **License** below).
+All uploaded content remains the property of the parties prior to submission, and must be accompanied by a License allowing DANDI project data access, archival, and re-distribution (see **License** below).
 - **Data file formats:** DANDI only accepts data using standardized formats such as [Neurodata Without Borders](https://nwb.org), [Brain Imaging Data Structure](https://bids.neuroimaging.io/), [Neuroimaging Data Model](NIDM) and other [BRAIN Initiative](https://braininitiative.nih.gov/) standards.
 We are working with the community to improve these standards and to make DANDI archive FAIR.
-- **Volume and size limitations:** There is a limit of 5TB per file and we currently accept any size of standardized datasets, as long as you can upload them over an HTTPS connection.
+- **Volume and size limitations:** There is a limit of 5TB per file.
+We currently accept any size of standardized datasets, as long as you can upload them over an HTTPS connection.
 However, if you plan to upload more than 10TB of data please get in touch with us.